ga-wdi-lessons/sql-intro/erd_domains.md

 #### Example: An Orchard

+Take a minute to look through the below diagram.
+Note down any observations you have.

 ![orchard example](http://i.imgur.com/QmuMEgC.png)

 - The squares represent our entities and are filled with the attributes associated with our entity.